it3xl/DevExpress-ASP.NET-Rendering-Tweaking/README.md

 # DevExpress-ASP.NET-Rendering-Tweaking
-How to hack ASP.NET DevExpress to tweak its rendering.
+How to hack DevExpress' ASP.NET and tweak its rendering.
 Example.